 - Advising and assisting clients (or their family members) with their entry into a residential aged care facility.

 - Recognised by the Law Society of NSW as an Accredited Specialist in Wills and Estates Law.

 - Recognised by the Doyle’s Guide 2017 as a ‘Rising Star’ in the area of Wills, Estates and Succession Law.

 - Affiliate member of the Taxation Institute of Australia

-- Graduate Fellow of the College of Law – awarded a Masters of Law (with Distinction) majoring in Wills and Estates.
+- Graduate Fellow of the College of Law – awarded a Masters of Law (Applied Law), with Distinction, majoring in Wills and Estates.

-- Committee Member of St George – Sutherland Regional Law Society, and Chair of the Succession Law Sub-Committee.
+- Committee Member of the St George – Sutherland Regional Law Society, and Chair of their Elder Law, Capacity and Succession Law Sub-Committee.